prubach/sorcer/src/site/markdown/new-provider.md

 ##cfg modules

-A cfg module is a module (jar file) that consists only from configuration files: opstring, service configuration and policy file.
+A cfg module is a module (jar file) that consists only of configuration files: opstring, service configuration and policy file.
 It's purpose is encapsulate configurations of a service provider (or a group of).

 Cfg module must have manifest file with these entries (names are compatible with Rio OAR):
 - OAR-OperationalString path of opstring file inside cfg module